Ballsnacks/Deltav-calculator/README.md

 # Δv Calculator
 > Calculate Δv for up to two stages and compare with Δv required for Hohmann transfer to different celestial bodies

->All Hohmann transfers assume an optimal angle of ejection and a safe low orbit
+>All Hohmann transfers assume an optimal angle of ejection and a safe low orbit reletive to atmosphere Diameter